MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Why I switched from .NET to Salesforce.md

 In my second job experience I worked with [Dynamics CRM](https://dynamics.microsoft.com/en-us/crm/what-is-crm/), I am talking about the 2016 version from the moment I didn't work with the 365 version.
 I had the possibility to work in a bigger project, but the catch were the old technologies.
 I never liked the idea to work on old technologies, this does not help you to be competitive and it does not help you to grow in your career.

 Speaking of Dynamics 2016 with my old team we used **TFS** as versioning control system and in my opinion is really terrible.
-Yes it has a good UI in Visual Studio but one of the biggest issues is the impossibility to directly merge every all files between branches, in TFS if you need to do that, you have to merge one single file one by one.
+Yes it has a good UI in Visual Studio but one of the biggest issues is the impossibility to directly merge all files between branches, in TFS if you need to do that, you have to merge one single file one by one.
 I am not surprised that Microsoft dropped the support and started to use Git as the main versioning control system.

 In Dynamics I didn't like many things, first of all if you want to update a plugin you need to download a separate tool called XrmToolBox, why not make a function in Visual Studio to directly update the plugin on the platform ?
 In Azure you could do this for a web application.
 Besides the tool you can't update more environments at once, you need to do it one by one with the "Solutions", in short they are some kind of zip files that you use to update the plugins, the entities etc. across these environments.